We Asked Dietitians About The 75 Hard Challenge That's All Over TikTok

 Rule 3: Exercise twice a day

 Rylee, who says she was already very active when she started 75 Hard, counts active rest such as yoga as one of her two workouts.
 Boules is a fan of that strategy, and recommends considering stretching, yoga, and walking forms of exercise (if you're hellbent on trying 75 Hard).
-She says that using that approach, exercising twice a day a day may be do-able for many people — but she adds that pushing too hard from the get go can be dangerous.
+She says that using that approach, exercising twice a day a day may be do-able for many people — but she adds that pushing too hard from the get-go can be dangerous.
 “You might even get injured,” she says.
 Plus, research shows that rest days are essential for recovery.
 The American Council on Exercise recommends them.
-Plus, this is a fairly punishing way to think about exercise, and it might be enough to turn someone off from working out long term.
-At the end of the day, exercise should be something you do because you enjoy it, because it releases endorphins, and makes you feel good.

 Advertisement